avk/avk.github.io/_case_studies/nanowrimo2016.md

 <a name="1.2"></a>
 ### Problem Definition
   <p>
-    Every November, hundreds of thousands of writers around the world attempt to write 50,000 words of a new novel by Nov.
-30 as part of National Novel Writing Month (NaNoWriMo).
+    Every November, hundreds of thousands of writers around the world attempt to <mark>write 50,000 words of a new novel by Nov.
+30</mark> as part of National Novel Writing Month (NaNoWriMo).
 Reaching the 50k word count is winning NaNoWriMo.
 We wanted to entice 2016 NaNoWriMo participants to start (and ideally write) a new 50,000-word novel in 30 days using our online writing software at TheRightMargin.
   </p>